 Say you’re a bike retailer.
 In addition to selling bikes and bicycle parts, you repair and upgrade bikes for your customers.

-The inventory involved here isn’t the bikes themselves—though you will need a clearly defined workflow for handling and storing them to keep your customers’ goods from being damaged.
-It’s the tools and labour needed to work on the bikes your customers bring you.
+The inventory involved here isn’t the bikes themselves, though you will need a clearly defined workflow for handling and storing them to keep your customers’ goods from being damaged.
+It’s the tools and labor needed to work on the bikes your customers bring you.

 Why is inventory management important?